BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ Ok to be fair, i will mention this, maybe its duplicate but... after i finished writing all tests for V1, and they were all green, i tested the game manually for the second time throughout the whole development, and it worked perfectly!

-\- My brain feels like shit after i finished this though...
+\- My brain feels like sh*t after i finished this though...

-### Simple:
-### V1:

-\- The first bigger negative for the Simple solution was that after some refactoring that i did for TDD in the Core module, i wanted to see if everything works well still... but running the tests was not enough anymore!
-So just for the simple solution, i had to run and manually smoke test the game to make sure it still works

-\+ Obviously it was very easy and quick to work with this

-### TDD + Simple:
+### Notes regarding TDD and Simple:

 \- I did introduce a bug with the Simple solution because i broke liskov substitution principle for enums... i added an invalid case to the Signs enum.
 But now that i think of it... i am not sure TDD would have prevented this bug!